e-dorigatti/lispy/README.md

 ### Stack Traces
-When exceptions happen, the stacktrace of the interpreted code is printed, together with a python stacktrace of the interpreter (not shown here)
+When exceptions happen, the stacktrace of the interpreted code is printed, together with a python stacktrace of the interpreter (not shown here):

 ```
 >>> (defn stupid_divide (x)